 C1.
 Liddell Road.
-Camden Council has decided that a new primary school should be built on this site.
-While the Plan strongly supports the need for additional primary school places in the area, the redevelopment of this site poses a number of problems which will need to be carefully considered.
+Camden Council has decided in principle that a new primary school should be built on this site.
+While the Plan strongly supports the need for additional primary school places in the Area, the redevelopment of this site poses a number of problems which will need to be carefully considered.
 The following issues will need to be addressed before any development goes ahead:

 - Any redevelopment needs to provide a mix of uses, as well as a school. - The loss of businesses and employment (33 single light industrial units) will be significant.
-Added to the loss of jobs from other new developments nearby, the loss of this high quality employment site will be in breach of policies in the NPPF, the London Plan and the CCS. - As the site is in an area classified as deficient in open space, there is a need to protect the existing green and open space.
+Added to the loss of jobs from other new developments nearby, the loss of this high quality employment site is likely to be in breach of policies in the NPPF (18-21), the London Plan (policies 4.1, 4.2 & 4.12) and the CCS (CS8) as well as the WH Place Plan (p.12). - As the site is in an area classified as deficient in open space, there is a need to protect the existing green and open space.
 This includes the 'Maygrove open space' between the site and Maygrove Road and the avenue of 14 trees on the site.
 As well as exploring the need for creating new green/open space, there is also the option of linking the site to the neighbouring Maygrove Peace Park. - The impact of the school on traffic in the area will also need to be considered.
 With parking on both sides, Maygrove Road is in effect a single track road.
-As large new residential developments in the area are being made to be car-free, should this be a car-free school. - There is a need to consider the wider effect on the Maygrove area of this and other new developments nearby.
+As large new residential developments in the area are being made to be car-free, should this be a car-free school. - There is the opportunity to provide better the link the site to the rest of West Hampstead, with a pedestrian bridge over the railway line to the bottom of Broomsleigh Street. - There is a need to consider the wider effect on the Maygrove area of this and other new developments nearby.